uwspstar/DataStructures-Algorithms/Data-Structure/Nodejs/LeetCode by Category/LinkedList/readme.md

 ---

+### recursive : reversal

-- A Linked list is a recursive structure.
-A sub-list in itself is a linked list.
-So, if you think about it, reversing a list consisting of k nodes is simply a linked list reversal algorithm.
+- A Linked list is a `recursive structure`.
+A `sub-list` in itself is a linked list.
+So, if you think about it, reversing a list consisting of k nodes is simply a linked list `reversal` algorithm.

 ---